 Research

-The general goal of my research is to characterise compact stars in binary systems.
-I search for potential gravitational wave sources that could serve as verification systems for the upcoming space-based detector LISA, and for potential supernova Ia progenitors that could help us better understand the mechanism behind these important standard candles, which led to the discovery of the expansion of the Universe.
+The general goal of my current research is to understand binary star evolution.
+About a third of stars are in binaries, and there are many open issues regarding their interaction.
+The physical processes that govern binary evolution are of general importance in astrophysics, having impact from planetary to extragalactic research.
+In my work, I identify and characterise systems resulting from binary evolution, providing constraints to improve theoretical models.
+This includes searching for potential gravitational wave sources that could serve as verification systems for the upcoming space-based detector LISA, and for potential supernova Ia progenitors that could help us better understand the mechanism behind these important standard candles, which led to the discovery of the expansion of the Universe.
 I am also particularly interested in extremely-low-mass white dwarfs and hot subdwarfs, whose existence can only be explained by binary evolution.
 Better characterisation of these systems can provide constraints to evolutionary and population synthesis models to help improve our understanding of the physics of binary evolution.

 Below there is a summary of different research topics I am currently working or have worked on.
 You can check my complete and updated list of publications, as well as metrics, on my public ADS library.

-I have been taking advantage of TESS to study compact binaries.
-I am a co-lead of the TESS working group 8.4, which studies binary stars in which at least one of the components is a white dwarf or a subdwarf.
+White dwarfs in compact binaries systems, with periods shorter than 1-2 hours, can be SN Ia progenitors and strong gravitational wave sources.
+To find these systems, my team and I have been taking advantage of photometric and spectroscopic surveys.
+To find them through photometry, I am a co-lead of the TESS working group 8.4, which studies binary stars in which at least one of the components is a white dwarf or a subdwarf.
 Among my main findings is the star HD265435, which is a candidate supernova Ia progenitor and a gravitational wave source strong enough to be detected by LISA.
 You can read more about it in the Warwick press release.
+We are now using BlackGEM to search for other massive binaries.
+To find binaries with spectroscopy, we are taking advantage of the multiple large spectroscopic surveys that are now or soon operating: DESI, SDSS, LAMOST, 4MOST, and WEAVE.

 Extremely low-mass white dwarf stars